-“What happens with social media is we’ll see a lot of repetition.
-We'll see the same messages on Facebook then Instagram then Twitter then on the news,” Ahmed said.
+“What happens with social media is, you know, of course we’ll see a lot of repetition, so we will see the same messages on Facebook then Instagram then Twitter then on the news,” Ahmed said.
 “Because of the frequency of that information, people will overestimate the probability of that virus being present—or the likelihood of catching it.”

 For people who have loved ones with health anxiety, Ahmed said validating their fears is paramount, especially since it’s common for people like Emma to seek reassurance from friends and family.